 (c) I Know Why The Caged Bird Sings tells the story of important stages in Maya Angelou's early life: childhood, adolescence, and young adulthood.
-Choose the stage you found most interesting and write about it.
+Choose one of these stages and show how it was important to Maya's development.